JaywonKoo17/Topics-in-Science/README.md

 # Topics-in-Science
-This is homework for Topics in Science course 20-2
+Homework for Topics in Science course 20-2

 # First Homework